 In the present document, Transport Adapters for request-reply message exchange patterns.
 Transport Adapters are typically implemented using types of Message technologies (e.g. WSDL, REST).

-The following diagram describes the associations between the M2M Service Subscription, AE and M2M Service Capability in order to obtain the Transport Adapter:
+Figure 6.2.2.4-1 describes the associations between the M2M Service Subscription, AE and M2M Service Capability in order to obtain the Transport Adapter:

 The Transport Adapter is obtained through the association of the Application and the M2M Service Capability.